AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 #### Additional Information

-Additional information are indicated as a box with an "**i**" symbol.
+Additional information is indicated as a box with an "**i**" symbol.

 <box type="info" seamless>
-This is an example of an additional information.
+This is an example of additional information.
 </box>

 #### Tips